The Bible has more to say than we realize

 - Does it ever benefit those who hear it?

-Of course not.
-Profanity is always negative and hurtful.
-In fact, it amounts to verbal abuse — and Jesus had some important things to say about the seriousness of that issue (see Matthew 5:22).
+In fact, swearing amounts to verbal abuse — and Jesus had some important things to say about the seriousness of that issue (see Matthew 5:22).

 Instead, we should speak positive and encouraging words.
 The apostle Paul says, “Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person” (Colossians 4:6, ESV).

-Still not convinced?
-Call us for a free over-the-phone consultation.
+Call us for a free over-the-phone consultation at 1-855-771-HELP (4357).
 Our staff would be happy to talk with you about your question!

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.